GA-Dallas/The_FERN_Stack/README.md

 ### Step 1 - Setup Parent Component State:

-For simplicity, we'll use `App.js` that gets generated from `create-react-app` as our parent component, let's go there now.
+For simplicity, we'll use `App.js` as our parent component.

 Here's the code: